afni/afni/doc/SphinxDocs/FATCAT/FATCAT_All.rst

 are worth reading when executing the commands.
 The scripts may provide a useful basis for starting to build pipelines.

-Demo sets are most easily obtained via commandline.
+Demo sets are most easily obtained via command line.
 To download and install the primary FATCAT_DEMO, run the following in a terminal::

    @Install_FATCAT_DEMO